Tom M. Chiller, Paige A. Armstrong, Orion Z. McCotter

-Inhalation of fungal conidia from dust in ambient air or generated by soil-disrupting human activities or natural disasters.
+Through inhalation of fungal conidia from the environment.
 Not transmitted from person to person.

-Endemic in arid regions, including those in the southwestern United States.
-Outside the United States, coccidioidomycosis is endemic in parts of Central and South America.
-Travelers are at increased risk if they participate in activities that expose them to dust, such as construction, landscaping, mining, agriculture, archaeological excavation, military maneuvers, and recreational pursuits such as dirt biking.
+Endemic in the southwestern United States and parts of Mexico and Central and South America.
+Travelers are at increased risk if they participate in activities that expose them to soil disruption and outdoor dust.
+Outbreaks have been associated with activities such as construction, archaeological excavation, and military training exercises.

 Ampel NM.
 Coccidioidomycosis: a review of recent advances.
 Clin Chest Med.
 2009 Jun;30(2):241–51.